Washington State Sexual Harassment Laws: Staying Compliant In The Workplace

 Washington State's Training Requirements

 Washington State has enacted a new law (Washington State SB 5258) in regards to sexual harassment training for certain industries.
 New requirements include the implementation of a sexual harassment policy, followed by in-depth training about prevention measures, reporting procedures, and resources available to all employees.
+Also check out the Washington workplace sexual harassment training requirements here.

 This training should ideally take place at the start of an employee's job, or at least within the first 6 months of employment, and it should occur at least once every two years.
 Employees promoted to a supervisor or manager position must receive additional training that includes their responsibilities regarding complaints.